Upwork Freelancer – a study details

 I remember when Upwork was still Elance-oDesk, the time when Freelancer.com was starting, who taught that a decade later, they will net $1 billion in annual freelancer billings?

-This how once people talked about Apple or Microsoft.
+This is how once people talked about Apple or Microsoft.
 New times, new business opportunities.

 Hence, you can have your traffic jams with according pollution increase, your 9-5 work, your dress code, your tedious every day the same job, and a crazy boss.
 I’ll have none of it!
 (Ok, maybe the boss still is crazy).

 Best freelance websites – the mecca of freelance jobs

 Have Rat Race Rebellion, Kelly Services, Flexjobs, Appen, Lionbridge, and Amazon remote jobs already made it on your best freelance websites list?
 Furthermore, are they the best work from home jobs got to offer?

 Have they established themselves as leaders of the industry?
 So, are they household names yet?

 If the answer is no, they will be soon.

 You’ve all heard for the Amazon, and subsequently, Amazon jobs.
-But did you know there’s Amazon Virtual Locations section?
+But did you know there’s an Amazon Virtual Locations section?

 Why do these places have such a strong impact?
 Why will their influence only grow in the years to come?